-The treating physician may communicate with the employer or employer's designee, either in person or by telephone, to obtain information regarding the demands of the patient's pre-injury job, including a description of the exertional demands of the job, the need for repetitive activities, load lifting, static or awkward postures, or any other factors that would pose a risk of re-injury or impedance of convalescence.
-When returning to work at the patient's previous job task/setting is not feasible, given the clinically determined restrictions on the patient's activities, inquiry should also be made about modified duty work settings, and a similar set of questions should be posed by the physician about work activities/demands in modified duty jobs.
+The treating physician may communicate with the employer or employer's designee, either in person, by video conference, or by telephone, to obtain information regarding the individual or specific demands of the patient's pre-injury job.
+This may include a description of the exertional demands of the job, the need for repetitive activities, load lifting, static or awkward postures, environmental exposures, psychological stressors and other factors that would pose a barrier to re-entry, risk of re-injury or disrupt convalescence.
+When returning to work at the patient's previous job tasks or setting is not feasible, given the clinically determined restrictions on the patient's activities, inquiry should be made about modified duty work settings that align with, the patient's condition in view of proposed work activities/demands in modified duty jobs.
+It should be noted, that under certain circumstances, more than one job site evaluation may be indicated.

 Ideally, the physician would gain the most information from an on-site inspection of the job settings and activities; but it is recognized that this may not be feasible in most cases.
-If job videos/CDs/DVDs are available from the employer, these can contribute valuable information.
+If job videos/CDs/DVDs are available from the employer, these can contribute valuable information, as can video conferences, conducted from the worksite and ideally workstation or work area.

-Frequency: 1 or 2 calls
+Frequency: one or two contacts

-- 1st call: Patient is in a functional state where the patient can perform some work. - 2nd call: Patient has advanced to state where the patient is capable of enhanced functional demands in a work environment.
+- 1st contact: Patient is in a functional state where the patient can perform some work. - 2nd contact: Patient has advanced to state where the patient is capable of enhanced functional demands in a work environment.